dirkschumacher/rcbc/README.md

 #### Debian/Ubuntu

-The following system command can be used install dependences.
+The following system command can be used to install dependences.

     sudo apt-get install coinor-libcbc-dev coinor-libclp-dev

 #### Fedora

-The following system command can be used install dependencies.
+The following system command can be used to install dependencies.

     sudo yum install coin-or-Cbc-devel coin-or-Clp-devel

-### Mac OSX
+### macOS

-The following system command can be used install dependencies using [Homebrew package manager](https://brew.sh/).
+The following system command can be used to install dependencies using [Homebrew package manager](https://brew.sh/).
 After installing CBC and its dependencies, they need to linked in order to install the *rcbc* package. **Please note that if you have previously installed these software, then they will be overwritten with the newer versions.**

     brew tap coin-or-tools/coinor
     brew install coin-or-tools/coinor/cbc